• Skip to primary navigation

 The Basilica of the Holy Blood is a Roman Catholic Basilica near Market Square in the center of Bruges.
 The structure was built as a chapel in 1157.

-The Chocolate Line is considered one of the best chocolate shops in Belgium.
+The Chocolate Line is considered one of the best chocolate shops in Belgium and just so happens to have a location in Bruges.
 Their chocolates are served at some of the top restaurants in the country and have won awards and recognition from all over the world.

 Visitors can watch the chocolate being made through the large windows at the back of the entry way to the shop.
 The staff will also provide samples if you can’t decide which flavors you’d like to take with you.